evandrocoan/InteractiveGraphicSystem/README.md

 These are the commands you need to run, to install everything on Windows MSYS2 Unit-Shell terminal:
 ```
+pacman -Syu   # After complete, it will ask you to kill the terminal window with your task manager
+pacman -Su    # Now run it again without y
 pacman -S pkg-config
 pacman -S mingw-w64-x86_64-gtk3
 pacman -S mingw-w64-x86_64-boost